 Chapter 13 bankruptcy is a type of bankruptcy in which the debtor, usually an individual, proposes a repayment plan to their creditors.
 The repayment plan is usually for three to five years and must be approved by the court.
 Once the repayment plan is approved, the debtor makes payments to their creditors according to the plan.
 If the debtor completes the repayment plan, their remaining debts are discharged.

 Chapter 13 bankruptcy may stop a foreclosure if you file before the foreclosure sale date and meet certain other requirements.
 Even if you don’t file before the sale date, filing Chapter 13 bankruptcy can stop a foreclosure by your lender after the sale.
-To save your home, you’ll need to contact a bankruptcy lawyer as soon as possible to get started with the process.
+The key is to speak with a qualified and experienced bankruptcy lawyer as soon as possible to get the process started and find out if avoiding foreclosure through filing bankruptcy is the way to save your home.

 Chapter 7 bankruptcy is a process in which a person’s debts are discharged by the court.
 This type of bankruptcy is also known as “liquidation” or “straight bankruptcy.”
 In a Chapter 7 bankruptcy, the debtor’s assets are sold off to pay creditors.
 The debtor may also be required to surrender some of his or her property to the lender.
 However, in many cases, debtors don’t have to actually sell off any assets.

-Chapter 7 bankruptcy can help you stop foreclosure by eliminating your debt and giving you a fresh start.
+Chapter 7 bankruptcy can help you stop the foreclosure by eliminating your debt and giving you a fresh start.
 An automatic stay goes into effect when the bankruptcy case is filed, which prohibits creditors from taking any action against the debtor.
-After the bankruptcy case is over, the foreclosure process can resume.
-This includes your mortgage lender, so filing for Chapter 7 can give you the breathing room you need to catch up on your payments and save your home.
+After the bankruptcy case is over, the foreclosure process could resume.
+This includes your mortgage lender, so filing for Chapter 7 can give you the temporary breathing room you need to catch up on your payments and possibly save your home.
+Again it is best to talk with a bankruptcy lawyer to decide whether Chapter 7 will accomplish saving your home from foreclosure.

-Foreclosure is the final step in a messy and frustrating process when you’re unable to make payments on your mortgage.
-Despite your best intentions to continue making payments on time, financial hardship, job loss, divorce or other unforeseen events happen.
-When they do, bankruptcy may be the best option for reducing your debt and avoiding foreclosure.
-If you can no longer afford your home, filing for bankruptcy could help you avoid foreclosure.
+Foreclosure is a messy and frustrating process for both you and the lender.
+Despite your best intentions to continue making mortgage payments on time, financial hardship such as job loss, medical emergency, divorce, or other unforeseen events happen.
+When they do, bankruptcy may be the best option for reducing your debt and avoiding losing your house.
+If you can no longer afford your home, filing for bankruptcy could help you avoid the foreclosure process.

-Kain + Henehan is an experienced bankruptcy firm located in St. Cloud, Minnesota.
+Kain + Henehan is an experienced bankruptcy firm located in St. Cloud, Minnesota, and serving all of Minnesota.
+We can discuss with you how avoiding foreclosure by using bankruptcy could be a good option.
 Contact us by calling (612) 438-8006 or filling out the online form.